nick8592/text-guided-image-colorization/README.md

 # Text-Guided-Image-Colorization

-Welcome to the **Image Colorization** repository!
 This project utilizes the power of **Stable Diffusion (SDXL/SDXL-Light)** and the **CLIP (Contrastive Language-Image Pre-Training)** captioning model to provide an interactive image colorization experience.
 Users can influence the generated colors of objects within images, making the colorization process more personalized and creative.

 ## Table of Contents
  - [Features](#features)